Last Saturday, Socialbomb held its first Hack Day.

 I had two goals for Hack Day: (1) get a PS/2 keyboard talking to an Arduino and (2) make something interesting with processing.py.
 Here’s the end result (make sure to click through to the full-screen version for maximum legibility):

-It’s the Crazy Animal Stories Keyboard, a keyboard which intermittently replaces whatever you’re typing with a Crazy Animal Story.
+It’s the Unexpected Animal Stories Keyboard, a keyboard which intermittently replaces whatever you’re typing with an Unexpected Animal Story.

 It turns out that the part of this project that I thought would be difficult turned out to be easy: getting a PS/2 keyboard talking to an Arduino was a piece of cake.
 I already had a bunch of mini-din connectors; I just soldered one up to a breadboard, hooked it up to my trusty Arduino Diecimila, put the excellent ps2keypolled library in my libraries folder, plugged in the keyboard and voila: keystrokes gettin’ read.